allhavebrainimplantsandmore/Nested-encryption-Guide-Arch-Linux-/README.md

+Nested Full disk encryption guide for PLAIN encrypttion (Arch Linux):

+The guide applies to plain encryption of entire disks (NOT Luks).
+Using Arch wiki https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Plain_dm-crypt and making logical adjustments to the procedure template below works well.

+The only problem arises when you try to replace "crypto" to "crypto2" in etc/initcpio/hooks/encrypt2 file.
+That is because it contains "cryptopt" and "cryptoptions" strings that should not be modified.
+Otherwise, it's smooth sailing.

+*******

 Nested Full disk encryption guide (Arch Linux)

 Disclamer: This is intended to be used as a reference side by side with the arch linux installation guide on the wiki